 ORACLE_HOME\biapps\catalog\res\web\l_<Language Abbreviation>\Captions directories.
 In multiple language deployment mode, if you add any additional Presentation Services objects, such as reports and new dashboard pages, you also need to add the appropriate translations.
 Add these translations using the Catalog Manager tool.
 For more information on using this utility, see Oracle Business Intelligence Presentation Services Administration Guide.

-In Oracle Business Intelligence Applications, you may see a dollar sign used as the default symbol when amounts of money are displayed.
+In Oracle Business Intelligence Applications, you might see a dollar sign used as the default symbol when amounts of money are displayed.
 In order to change this behavior, you must edit the currencies.xml file using the following procedure.
 The currencies.xml file is located in the following directories:

 To change the default currency in Analytics Applications